olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 and install\instantiate the `position` chaincode there.

 As it was mentioned the list of registered organizations is also adjusted.
-It's stored in file `env-external-orgs-list` and new organization is automatically added to the list by this script.
+It's stored in file `env-external-orgs-list` and new organizations are automatically added to the list by this script.
-If there is one ore more organizations in the list (except `nsd`) the tri-lateral channels with newly registered organization are automatically created.
+If the list contains one or more organizations (except `nsd`) the tri-lateral channels with newly registered organization will be automatically created.

 *Note: Before register new org adjust the file `instruction_init.json` and add requisites of new org there*